+Seattle’s museums are spread out all over the city, but there are many to choose from that suit just about all interests—even if you have small children.
 Seattle Children’s Museum and KidsQuest Children’s Museum in Bellevue are perfect for families with younger children who need to get out and be active.
 Both museums have lots of hands-on exhibits and play spaces.

-Seattle Central Library
+Read at Seattle Central Library

 Yes, it’s a library, but it’s the biggest library in town and there’s lots to do within its geometric walls.
-With hundreds of free-to-use computers, WiFi, books and movies galore, and even a coffee shop right on the premises, this library is more like a gigantic café than your average library.
-Plus, the structure itself is interesting to walk around with neon-yellow escalators, artwork on exhibit and views from the tenth floor.
+With hundreds of free-to-use computers, WiFi, books, and movies galore, and even a coffee shop right on the premises, this library is more like a gigantic café than your average library.
+Plus, the structure itself is interesting to walk around with neon-yellow escalators, artwork on exhibit, and views from the tenth floor.

-Rainy days at Woodland Park Zoo
+Watch the Indoor Animals at Woodland Park Zoo

 Woodland Park Zoo has both indoor and outdoor areas, so it’s not a bad rainy day destination.
-Bonus—the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
+As a bonus, the zoo often offers discounts on rainy days, which might just help make wearing that raincoat a little more appealing.
 Check the website to see if the rainy day discount is on.
-Discounts will get you 50% off zoo admission for up to four people.Continue to 5 of 11 below.
+Discounts will get you 50 percent off zoo admission for up to four people.

-Pacific Science Center
+Visit the Pacific Science Center

-Pacific Science Center is an all indoor science wonderland.
+Pacific Science Center is an all-indoor science wonderland.
 Check out the latest exhibit and maybe learn a little something along the way.
 Exhibits include permanent as well as traveling ones that have brought in some pretty high-profile items, such as King Tut and Titanic artifacts.
 There’s also a massive IMAX theater that shows nature and science films, as well as broad release movies.

-Volunteer Park Conservatory
+Stroll Through the Volunteer Park Conservatory

 At the heart of Volunteer Park, Volunteer Park Conservatory is a glasshouse filled with botanical life from around the world.
 Explore cactus, fern, seasonal plants, and ponds, and do it all with outdoor light streaming in.
 This may be the closest to being outside while being inside you can get in Seattle.

-Rock Climbing Walls
+Go Rock Climbing

-Starbucks Reserve Roastery and Tasting Room
+Sip Coffee at Starbucks Reserve Roastery

 See a Show

 There’s no shortage of venues and theaters in Seattle.
 For families, the Seattle Children’s Theater has shows year-round geared toward younger audiences.
-For teens and adults, any number of plays, musicals, comedians and headlining tours come through every place from the 5th Avenue to the Paramount to ACT Theatre to KeyArena.
+For teens and adults, any number of plays, musicals, comedians, and headlining tours come through every place from the 5th Avenue to the Paramount to ACT Theatre to KeyArena.
 If you’re stuck inside, it never hurts to check the events schedules to see who’s on that day.